Growth worries weigh on oil, stocks; dollar up

 Fears that an economic slowdown could dent demand for energy drove U.S. crude oil prices down to a two-month low of $104.93 a barrel, a fall of $1.92, or 1.79 percent.

-World stocks measured by the MSCI All-Country World Index .MIWD00000PUS fell 0.95 percent.
-Earlier in the week, the index had closed near its highest levels since July.
+World stocks measured by the MSCI All-Country World Index dropped 0.7 percent.
+Earlier in the week, the index had closed near the highest levels since July.

-In Europe, the FTSEurofirst 300 index .FTEU3 ended 1.12 percent lower, breaking a key support level at 1,091, which represents its February high.
+In Europe, the FTSEurofirst 300 index closed 1.12 percent lower, breaking a key support level at 1,091, which represents its February high.
 Miners were among the biggest decliners on concerns about falling Chinese demand for metals.

 "For mining shares it has big implications; the Chinese data means there will be a reduction in resource demand if construction slows in the country," said Darren Sinden, senior sales trader at Silverwind Securities.